bytemaster/bytemaster.github.io/_posts/2015-01-09-How-to-Measure-the-Decentralization-of-Bitcoin.md

 ---
 layout: post
-title:  "How to Measure the Decentralization of BItcoin"
+title:  "How to Measure the Decentralization of Bitcoin"
 author: "Daniel Larimer"
 categories: article
 ---